jhii7/MotifSeeker/README.md

 [chromosome sequence]
 ```

-To refer to the standard motifs we use, refer to the file `motifs` > `custom.motifs`
+To refer to the standard motifs we use, refer to the file under `motifs` > `custom.motifs`

 ## Contributors